GreatDanton/Analytics/README.md

 # Analytics
-Analytics software was meant as a basic replacement for Google analytics for my own website, since most of the modern Adblockers block Google analytics, the data coming from it is probably not the actual data.
-All I am interested in is the actual traffic that appears on my website and since it's hosted on Github I can not process requests on server side, that's why this project was made.
+Analytics software was meant as a basic replacement for Google Analytics for any website where you do not have the server access (ex.
+Github pages), so you can not process traffic data on the server side.
+Most of the modern Adblockers are blocking Google Analytics so the data coming from it is probably not the actual data, which is why this software was made.

-Do not use this software on critical high traffic site as something will probably break.
+Note: Do not use this software on critical high traffic site as your database will probably melt and the software will most likely change a lot in the future.

 # TODO

-[] Add authentication
+- [x] Add authentication

-[] Create admin dashboard for managing websites and displaying traffic data
+- [] Create admin dashboard for managing websites and displaying traffic data

 # Database design